-The oldest Colonial building in Belize is St John's Cathedral, an Anglican church, built by slaves at the beginning of the nineteenth century.
+The oldest Colonial building in Belize is St John's Cathedral, an Anglican church, built at the beginning of the nineteenth century.

 Another example of early Colonial architecture is the House of Culture, built in 1814.
 Until independence [from the UK] the house was the residence of the Governor-General.

 The population of Belize was estimated at 400,031 in 2021.